 Click the button below if you're interested in reading my attempts to explain some of my research papers in clear, non-technical terms.

 We developed an interactive website, CompEngine, that allows you to upload and explore connections between your time-series data and a library of thousands of diverse empirical and synthetic time series.
 Have a play, it's fun!

-The analysis code is available for non-commercial use:Get the code (non-commercial) Request license from Engine Analytics (commercial)
+I have also developed a software package, hctsa, for applying thousands of time-series analysis methods to a time-series dataset.
+The analysis code is available below:Get the code (non-commercial) Request license from Engine Analytics (commercial)